julienfdev/dokifive_p50/README.md

 ## FPGA Integration (DE10-Lite)
 The top-level module (`DokiFive_p50_top`) instantiates the CPU and connects it to on-chip memory, SDRAM, and peripherals (LEDs, switches, 7-segment displays, VGA, Arduino headers).
 Pin assignments and I/O standards are defined in the Quartus `.qsf` file for the DE10-Lite board.
 The memory controller provides access to instruction and data memory, as well as memory-mapped I/O for peripherals.

+### Performance
+On standard DE10-Lite hardware, considering no peripheral constraints, the core can run at a calculated 55.72MHz, it's perfectly suited to use with the 50MHz clock.

 ## Simulation and Testing
 The `simulation/` folder contains ModelSim/Questa simulation project files, testbenches, and memory initialization files.
 The testbench (`tb_soc.sv`) simulates the SoC, including the CPU and memory system.
 You can run simulations to verify correct execution of RISC-V programs and observe CPU behavior.